-Building on the strengths of the Map Modernization program, FEMA's latest effort in helping communities nationwide to assess their risk associated with flooding, and minimize, or avoid altogether, damage they experience in the face of future flooding disasters is called Risk MAP (Risk Mapping, Assessment and Planning).
-This effort combines quality engineering with updated flood hazard data to help communities plan for and reduce losses due to flooding using the best possible, most current information.
+The Federal Emergency Management Agency's (FEMA's) flood hazard maps are one of the essential tools for identifying flood risks and implementing beneficial flood mitigation in the United States.
+FEMA's nationwide flood hazard mapping effort, Risk MAP (Risk Mapping, Assessment and Planning) combines quality engineering with updated flood hazard data to help communities plan for and reduce losses due to flooding using the best possible, most current information.

-Continuing as a CTP with FEMA, the EPD is facilitating the implementation of FEMA's Risk MAP Program through its Georgia Flood M.A.P.
-(Mapping, Assessment & Planning) program.
+As part of a Cooperating Technical Partner (CTP) Agreement with FEMA, the Georgia Environmental Protection Division (EPD) under the Department of Natural Resources (DNR) is facilitating the implementation of FEMA's Risk MAP effort through its Georgia Flood MAP (Mapping, Assessment & Planning) program.
 This will provide direct management and support of all regulatory, engineering, and mapping activities within the State of Georgia.
 EPD is committed to developing a fully integrated floodplain management program that incorporates:

-- Mapping needs assessments,
+- Mapping needs assessments;

-- Discovery/Project Scoping,
+- Discovery/Project Scoping;

-- Hydrologic and hydraulic modeling,
+- Hydrologic and hydraulic modeling;

-- Floodplain delineation,
+- Floodplain delineation;

-- An internal quality control process for all aspects of the program,
+- An internal quality control process for all aspects of the program;

-- Flood Insurance Rate Map (FIRM) revisions,
+- Flood Insurance Rate Map (FIRM) revisions;

-- Post-preliminary FIRM processing, and
+- Post-preliminary FIRM processing; and

-- Risk Assessment & Communication
+- Community Engagement and Risk Communication.